Why You Should Try This Dry Scalp Serum

 "An oily scalp warrants daily hair washing, as the shampoo traps the oil," said Dr. Kil.
 "Dry scalp requires less frequent hair washing, every two to three days."

-On those in-between hair wash days, opt for a talc-free dry shampoo to refresh and revive without stripping moisture levels.
+On those in-between hair wash days, opt for a dry shampoo formulated without talc to refresh and revive without stripping moisture levels.

 Tip 2: Steer Clear of Chemicals